Moving office can be stressful for everyone —ask these questions to ensure your employees are on board too.

 Moving office can be a really exciting time for you and your employees.
 Fresh surroundings with a whole host of new coffee shops, lunch spots and after-work drink hangouts can go a long way to giving everyone a boost.

 However, moving office can also be a time of uncertainty for your employees as it may mean a change to their working lifestyle.
 To minimise feelings of uncertainty, we recommend offering a chance for them to give you feedback in a timely and detailed manner.
 Here are our top questions to ask staff when moving office, to ensure the smoothest transition possible.

 The first, and perhaps most important, question to ask your employees when moving office is which locations are suitable for them.
 For many people, the commute is an important factor when choosing a company to work for.
-Moving your office from one end of London to another may significantly impact those commuting from outside of the city, adding an extra hour or so to their working day (yes, even despite the new Elizabeth Line!).
+Moving your office from one end of London to another may significantly impact those commuting from outside of the city, adding an extra hour or more to their working day (yes, even despite the new Elizabeth Line!).

 We also recommend asking your employees how they commute to work.
 You may need to assess your office location on factors such as walking routes, public transport connections and parking and cycling facilities.
 Location preferences will vary depending on how your employees prefer to get to work each day.

 When considering your next office move, it is important to consider which working environments are suitable for your employees and the type of work they are doing.
-While some of your employees may enjoy working collaboratively within an open plan space, others may value quiet spaces where they can focus without distraction.
+While some of your employees may enjoy working collaboratively within an open-plan space, others may value quiet spaces where they can focus without distraction.
 This will likely impact your required floor plan, so build it into your considerations early on.

 Shared offices are becoming increasingly popular among both employees and employers and offer some exciting prospects for the future.
 If you are considering a shared office space, ask your employees if they are open to this idea, and how it fits into any remote working.

 Choosing a working environment that suits the preferences of your employees can lead to a significant boost in productivity.
 When you have a clear idea of which working environments are needed, you can use our Office Space Calculator to calculate how much space you need.

-Other amenities that frequently appear in employee surveys include access to private meeting rooms, functional printing facilities, office plants (which have a load of benefits!) and a cafe or canteen within walking distance.
+Other amenities that frequently appear in employee surveys include access to private meeting rooms, high-tech reception spaces, functional printing facilities, the benefits of office plants and a cafe or canteen within walking distance.

 If your business is growing and you’re moving to a bigger or better office space, it may be the perfect opportunity to expand the amenities you offer your staff by asking the additional question, “what should we look for that we don’t currently have?”
 You may not know what is important to your employees until you ask the question!

-We appreciate that moving office can be a big and difficult decision to make.
-However, by exploring the above three areas with your employees, you can ensure that your new office will be a resounding success.
+By exploring the above questions with your employees, you can ensure that your new office will be a resounding success.
 Importantly, you’re also showing your employees that you value their input and contribution.